 Ontario Police Department.
 (The Enterprise)

-The police department discovered that the money was missing around May 7 after the Malheur County District Attorney’s Office requested the cash, which was being held as evidence in a criminal case.
+Police officials discovered that the money was missing around May 7 after the Malheur County District Attorney’s Office requested the cash, which was being held as evidence in a criminal case.
 The case involved theft from a hospitality business.
 The agency then put evidence room technician David Worth and Sergeant Victor Grimaldo on paid administrative leave.
 Both employees will remain on paid administrative leave until a more thorough investigation.

 SAFEGUARD YOUR LOCAL NEWS